-If you have a child with learning and attention issues, you may find that work-life balance is complicated.
-Teachers and caseworkers may call meetings without much notice to discuss Individualized Education Programs (IEPs) and other issues.
-You may need to get your child to afterschool tutors and other appointments.
-Or maybe you want to be around to manage homework and chores.
+Raising a child who learns and thinks differently can put extra demands on your time.
+Teachers and caseworkers may call meetings without much notice to talk about your child’s IEP and other issues.
+Or maybe you want to be around to oversee your child’s homework and chores.

-Be sure you have answers for the questions your boss is likely to ask.
+Be sure you have answers to the questions your boss is likely to ask.
 Will others have to pick up the slack when you’re not there?
-Will you attend important meetings when you’re not normally supposed to be in the office?
+Will you attend important meetings or events when you’re not normally supposed to be in the office?
 Will you check email when you aren’t scheduled to work?

 You may even want to write a proposal.
 Come up with a plan that describes what you’re asking for and how it will work.
 Lay out the schedule.
-If you want to work fewer hours, say what the salary would be.
+If you want to work fewer hours, figure out what your adjusted salary would be.
 Be ready to answer any concerns your manager may have.

-When you request a meeting with your boss, tell her what it’s about.
-Be clear that you’re committed to your job.
-Focus on your employer’s needs.
-You may want to tell your boss about your child’s learning and attention issues.
+When you request a meeting, tell your boss what it’s about.
+Be clear that you’re committed to your job and focused on your employer’s needs.
+You may want to tell your boss that your child learns and thinks differently.
 Give your boss time to look at your proposal.

-If your boss says no, the answer isn’t always final.
-Keep the conversation going.
-Things might change and your company might be more open when you ask again.
+If your boss says no, the answer may not be final.
+Keep the conversation going, but use your judgment on timing.
+Things might change and your company might be more open to a more flexible schedule when you ask again.